Connect with others who understand.

 • Surgery

-Palliative therapies may help improve the quality of life for people with advanced lung cancer.
-Palliative therapies focus on:
+Palliative therapies, which focus on comfort, may help improve the quality of life for people with stage 4 lung cancer.
+Palliative care focuses on:

 • Removing blockages from airways

-• Reducing buildup of fluid in the lungs
+• Reducing pleural effusion (buildup of fluid in the lungs)

 • Treating buildup of fluid around the heart